 There’s something about those savory smoked side dishes that can really take a quick and easy dinner and turn them into something over the top.
-In this case, I paired twice smoked brisket bbq beans with some simple country-style pork back ribs to make a southern-style feast at home.
+In this case, we have paired bbq beans with some simple country-style pork back ribs to make a southern-style feast at home.

-I love reinventing meals.
+Reinventing meals is a favorite pastime!
 Using up leftovers and swapping out side dishes so that eating all week is easy.
-I’ll normally prep my kitchen on the weekend and then just munch on whatever is leftover all week, adding quick proteins and fresh salad to the rotation.
+Prep your kitchen on the weekend, then just munch on whatever is leftover throughout the week, adding quick proteins and a fresh salad to the rotation.
 It makes meal planning so easy.

 Using up leftovers is a personal mission of mine (I mean, not that you expected my kitchen to have leftovers?
 Right?)
 So taking scraps from the weekends smoked brisket and chopping them into my favorite smoked beans is a total harmony of grilled flavors!

 - Soak but don’t salt the beans first.
-If you soak in salted water then it toughens the skins.
+If you soak in salted water, then it toughens the skin.

 - Toss the soak water and start fresh for the cooking water.
 The soak helps break down the complex sugars that cause… ahem… the flatulent side of the bean.